treeio/treeio/README.markdown

 ------------------------

 1. Install database `sudo apt-get install mysql-server` (Aside from MySQL you can also use Postgre, SQLite or OracleDB)
-1. Install web server `sudo apt-get install nginx` (You may also use Apache following instructions for setting up Django with Apache)
+1. Install web server `sudo apt-get install nginx`

+Alternatively you can use Apache, see this [community post](http://tree.io/en/community/questions/186/treeio-with-wsgi-for-apache-deploy) for an example configuration.

 Create a fork and clone this repository
 ------------------------